Planning an Event on the Blacksburg Campus

 All events on campus must have an official university sponsor.
 An official university sponsor must be a university department, an officially listed student organization, or a university-affiliated organization.

-Note: A contractual agreement with certain university offices (such as Housing and Residence Life Conference and Guest Services, Dining Services, or the Student Engagement and Campus Life Event Planning Office) serves as a form of event sponsorship for purposes of compliance with University Policy 5000.
+Note: A contractual agreement with certain university offices (such as Housing and Residence Life Conference and Guest Services, Dining Services, or the Student Engagement and Campus Life Event Services) serves as a form of event sponsorship for purposes of compliance with University Policy 5000.

 No = Find an official university sponsor.